Day 1, Tuesday, Home to Winnemucca, NV via SR88, I-80: 346 miles

 For Lavonne, this would be her first motorhome trip in over eight months, and she didn’t miss the RVing for a minute.
 For her, it’s the destination and this journey was to her son, Allen’s in Colorado.
 For me, it’s always the journey, and of course I, too, look forward to visiting the kids in Colorado.
 But I love the adventure of planning, preparing, loading up the coach and the long, long drive that lasts for days.

 We had a very busy first day.
 Although the coach was prepped during the preceding days, we had to load all our clothes, food, water, gas, etc. It was a good, two hour workout for both of us.
-We drove ten miles out of our way by going to Costco, on the other side of town, to gas up at the discount price of $3.86 per gallon – a great price when Flying J was mugging everyone at $3.96!
+We drove ten miles out of our way by going to Costco, on the other side of town, to gas up at the “discount” price of $3.86 per gallon.
 By 1000 everything was on board and we headed to highway 88.

 As we started over SR 88 from Stockton, it all looked very normal…